espocrm/documentation/docs/user-guide/reports.md

 You can leave *Group By* field empty.

-There is the ability to specify a custom complex expression (with functions) for grouping.
-The complex expression is translated into SQL statement.
-More info about complex expressions is available [here](complex-expressions.md).
+There is the ability to specify a custom [complex expression](complex-expressions.md) (with functions) for grouping.
+The complex expression is translated into an SQL statement.

 ### Columns